vanus-labs/vanus-connect/CONTRIBUTING.md

 - **docker**: how to run connector in a docker engine.
 - **k8s**: how to run connector in k8s cluster.

-These already included in [templates](templates/README.md), whose 'how to use' section has been displayed it.
+These are already included in [templates](templates/README.md), whose 'how to use' section has been displayed it.

 ## How to create a new connector